Sunday worship services on-site will begin on Sunday, June 28th.

 * Please wash your hands and feel free to use sanitizing wipes available as you enter the building.

-* We are augmenting our building sanitizing practices between Sunday services and Wednesday activities by wiping down pew backs and sides, door handles and stairway railings, wiping down tables in the overflow and Fellowship Hall, and certainly sanitizing bathrooms.
+* We are augmenting our building sanitizing practices between Sunday services by wiping down pew backs and sides, door handles and stairway railings, wiping down tables in the overflow and Fellowship Hall, and certainly sanitizing bathrooms.

 * Please review our website and Facebook page regularly for announcements.

 We will monitor the CDC and the Minnesota Department of Health to inform future decisions.
 Educate yourself on best practices.
 Here are the online links:

 These decisions are made in love, not fear.
 We love those who are at risk.
 While the average healthy person has little to fear from the Coronavirus, we realize that all of us could potentially spread the virus.
 As we as a church community do our part together so slow the spread of this virus, be sure to do your part.